 Positive Youth Development

 - ELEVATE: A 21st-Century Learning Center.
-ELEVATE serves Old Orchard and McKinley students in grades K-4 who are at risk for academic failure.
+ELEVATE serves MLK School for Boys and Old West End Academy students in grades K-4 who are at risk for academic failure.
 With the help of connected and engaged administration and teachers, as well as highly qualified program staff and volunteers, we deliver education-based curriculum matched to student abilities.

 - Health and Wellness Promotion.
 In addition to offering programming that teaches young people about the importance of nutritious meals, we are partnered with other organizations to reduce infant mortality through the Moses Project.
 These programs are overseen by a team of dedicated professionals and rigorously evaluated to ensure that they meet their intended goals.